New call-to-action

 TOTALS 9 18

-Interestingly, in this study, no differences were found in temper outburst across gender or genetic subtype, suggesting that if the high level of outbursts in people with PWS is due to a genetic aspect, this genetic issue is likely present in both subtypes.
+Interestingly, in this study, no differences were found in temper outbursts across gender or genetic subtype, suggesting that if the high level of outbursts in people with PWS is due to a genetic aspect, this genetic issue is likely present in both subtypes.

 • Being denied food